540-338-1776

 Major in Classical Liberal Arts

-Students in the Classical Liberal Arts Major pursue a rigorous interdisciplinary focus in the liberal arts, preparing them for graduate school, seminary, or the work force.
+Students in the Classical Liberal Arts Major pursue a rigorous interdisciplinary focus in the liberal arts, preparing them for graduate school, seminary, or the workforce.
 Students are required to take five courses developing an integrated philosophical, historical, literary, and biblical worldview and then may use Major Course Electives to continue to gain broad exposure to the liberal arts disciplines.
 To fulfill their apprenticeship credits, students pursue research projects, applied internships or practica.
 Students study a classical language.

 The CLA major's interdisciplinary opportunities help students explore their academic strengths and develop the art of learning as a lifestyle.
 This major also gives students the flexibility to hand-select classes, allowing them to develop their own focus in a particular area of study.